 - Afternoon Flight Los Angeles – Fayetteville

 This morning we take a tour of the Walt Disney Concert Hall using the center’s audio guides.
 This one-hour visit focuses on architect Frank Gehry’s extraordinary and innovative architecture.
 The building, designed from the inside out, was recognised as an architectural masterpiece as soon as it opened in October, 2003.
-Its concert hall seats over 2,200 people and is home to the Los Angeles Philharmonic and the Los Angeles Master Chorale.
 Gehry’s amazing exterior waves of aluminium and extraordinary interior are complemented by Yasuhisa Toyota’s brilliant acoustics, in a unique combination of stunning architecture and extraordinary sound.

-We next drive to Culver City where we visit two revolutionary establishments, the Museum of Jurassic Technology and the Center for Land Use Interpretation.
 The enigmatically named Museum of Jurassic Technology calls itself ‘an educational institution dedicated to the advancement of knowledge and the public appreciation of the Lower Jurassic’; the relevance of the term “Lower Jurassic” to the museum’s collections is left uncertain and unexplained.
 The ‘museum’ is, in fact, itself a large and ever-developing art installation by David Hildebrand Wilson and Diana Drake Wilson.
-The collection includes a mixture of artistic, scientific, ethnographic, and historic, as well as some unclassifiable exhibits, and the diversity of its offerings evokes the cabinets of curiosities that were the 16th-century predecessors of modern natural history museums.
+The collection includes a mixture of artistic, scientific, ethnographic, and historic items, as well as some unclassifiable exhibits, and the diversity of its offerings evokes the cabinets of curiosities that were the 16th-century predecessors of modern natural history museums.
 The factual claims of many of the museum’s exhibits strain credibility, provoking an array of interpretations from commentators.
 The museum was the subject of a 1995 book by Lawrence Weschler entitled Mr. Wilson’s Cabinet of Wonder: Pronged Ants, Horned Humans, Mice on Toast, and Other Marvels of Jurassic Technology, which describes in detail many of its exhibits.

-The Center for Land Use Interpretation is an installation that presents itself as a non-profit research and education organization that organizes exhibitions, programs and field trips, and maintains an archive and database to engage the public’s understanding of the man-made landscape, and extent and impacts of human interactions with the surface of the earth.
+The Center for Land Use Interpretation is an installation that presents itself as a non-profit research and education organization that prepares exhibitions, programs and field trips, and maintains an archive and database to engage the public’s understanding of the man-made landscape, and extent and impacts of human interactions with the surface of the earth.
 It has an office-style shop-front, website and all the other trappings of an official body.

 Day 8: Wednesday 15 April, Bentonville – Eureka Springs – Bentonville